 While not leading to licensure or certification, this applied psychology degree online program will leave you with the psychology concepts and communication skills to succeed in myriad industries, from business and community to human services and education.
-The program will also prepare you to pursue graduate studies and research opportunities.
-The U.S. Bureau of Labor Statistics predicts that psychologists with doctoral degrees will be in high demand through 2022.
+Your degree positions you for roles like market research analyst, which could see 23% growth through 2026, or human resources manager or public relations specialist, both of which could see 9% growth in the same time period.*

 Discussion/comparison of the principles of mammalian form and function.
 Includes molecular and cellular mechanisms of major processes (such as muscle contraction, neural transmission, and signal transduction) and examines the structure and function of the 11 organ systems of the human body.
 Laboratory exercises (BIO-210L) to follow lecture topics.

 This course provides students an introduction to the scientific study of behavior and mental processes.
 Students prepare for more advanced concepts in upper-level Psychology courses by learning the basics of how to evaluate research and exploring various areas of specialization within the discipline.
-Offered every semester.

 How do psychologists organize, summarize, and interpret information?
 Students in this course study applications of statistical methods in psychological research and practice.
-The emphasis of the course is on the conceptual understanding of statistics so that students can read and conduct psychological research; those skills will be applied to students' original projects in Research Methods II: Methodology & Design.
+The emphasis of the course is on the conceptual understanding of statistics so that students can read and conduct psychological research; those skills will be applied to students' original projects in Research II: Scientific Investigations.
 Computation of tests will be conducted on the computer.
 Students will build upon statistical knowledge and develop an in-depth conceptual and practical understanding of hypothesis testing, tests of significance, standardization, correlation, and analysis of variance in a wide variety of psychological uses.
 Students will learn the theory of statistical decisions, practical application of statistical software, and how to analyze journal articles.
 This course typically should be completed during the first semester of the sophomore year.

 Students in this course will develop an understanding a variety of research methods, including experimental, survey, correlation and case-history techniques.
 They will become aware of the strengths and weaknesses of each method and understand when each method is best used.
-Offered every year.
 Writing intensive course.

 This capstone course integrates previous classroom and practical experience with a focus on current issues in psychology.
 This course likely will include cross-cultural aspects of psychology, ethics, recent career trends in psychology and other topics dictated by current events in psychology.
 Coverage may change over time, but the basic focus on integrating the past and anticipating the future for psychology seniors will be the major concern.
-Offered every year.
 Writing Intensive Course.

 This course focuses on recent advances in applied psychology and ethical debates in the field.
 Students will apply their knowledge and skills toward current issues within their selected area of interest in psychology.